iPhone launch day isn’t what it used to be . . .

 There is a line at San Francisco’s flagship Apple Store to buy the new iPhone 8 and 8 Plus, but that may be the exception to the rule.
 Reports from around the world are saying the lines to buy the new iPhones aren’t nearly as long as on launch days past, if there are lines at all.

-My Apple contact at the Apple store in San Francisco’s Union Square just reported that about 100 people are waiting in line as of 10:10 a.m.
+A person at the Apple store in San Francisco’s Union Square just told me that about 100 people are waiting in line as of 10:10 a.m.
 Pacific Time.
 Meanwhile, the launch in Asia was “muted,” according to Reuters earlier today.

 The new cellular Apple Watch and the Apple TV 4K also went on sale today.